There are special requirements to meet if you would like to bring your spouse, civil partner or children to the UK while you study here.

 Health care

-Your spouse and children are entitled to the same medical care as yourself.
+Your spouse and children are entitled to the same medical care as you.
 For more information about health care provision for international students and whether you are eligible for free NHS (National Health Service) see the UKCISA website.
-Please note that your spouse or dependant will not be permitted to register with the University Medical Centre on campus – they will need to find another doctors surgery off campus.
+Please note that your spouse or dependant will not be permitted to register with the University Medical Centre on campus – they will need to find another doctor off campus.

 Childcare and education

-Free schooling is only available for children after they are five years old.
-You will therefore either have to care for your young children yourself or arrange care for them.
-The University’s Hatfield Day Nursery takes children between the ages of 3 months and 5 years.
-If you would like your child to go to our nursery, apply as soon as possible before they arrive.
-Because you are a student at the University, it does not automatically mean that you will get a place at the nursery as places are limited.
-More information about our nursery and its costs is available from our website.
+Free schooling is only available for children after they are five years old so if you have younger children, you will either have to care for them yourself or arrange their care.
+The University’s Hatfield Day Nursery welcomes children between the ages of 3 months and 5 years.
+If you would like your child to attend our nursery, you should apply as soon as possible before they arrive in the UK.

 UK law says that children from 5 to 16 years of age must go to school.
 State education for this age group is free.
 Although it is easiest for them to settle in if they start at the beginning of a new term, children can usually join their school whenever they arrive in the UK.
-Your choice of school will depend on where you are living, the age of your child and the number of places.
+Your choice of school will depend on where you are living, the age of your child, and the number of places available at the school.

-You can find more information about childcare and schools in Hertfordshire and how to apply for a place from the Hertfordshire County Council website.
+The Hertfordshire County Council website has more information about childcare and schools in Hertfordshire and how to apply for a place.

 Dependants and work